M64GitHub/movy/README.md

 ## The Idea Behind movy

-movy began as a hacker’s dream: to build a full rendering engine for the terminal — with layered drawing, alpha blending, z-index ordering, and a programmable pipeline that brings motion and color to text mode.
+movy began with a vision: to build a full rendering engine for the terminal — with layered drawing, alpha blending, z-index ordering, and a programmable pipeline that brings motion and color to text mode.

 Designed for visual expressiveness and performance, **movy** renders with ANSI half-blocks for doubled vertical resolution, supports transparent sprite compositing, and enables per-frame visual effects with smooth real-time composition.